 Let us remind ourselves that we are talking about the real experience of many earnest Christians.
 Let us pray that they, and we, will learn the lesson.
 In doing so, we shall then be enabled, with God's help, to keep the old nature in check.
 Furthermore, we shall then be able, also, to allow and encourage the new nature to express itself; to live not for self, but for Christ, and live increasingly in His likeness.

 Certainly, we shall never achieve sinless perfection in this life.
-However, with God's help, and in the power of the Holy Spirit Who dwells within us, our motives, and our lives too, can follow the pattern expressed in those lovely words of Theo Monod, which speak of the joy of such a transfer.
+However, with God's help, and in the power of the Holy Spirit Who dwells within us, our motives, and our lives too, can be seen to be an expression of the new nature that our blessed Saviour has implanted within us, rather than the old nature we inherited from Adam.
+May God grant that it might be so.